thclough/inaugural_address_analysis/README.md

 ## Sentiment Analysis

-The polarity and subjectivity of a president's sentences decide the framing of each situation.
+The polarity and subjectivity of a president's sentences determine the framing of each situation.
 Red dots represent a Republican president while blue dots represent a Democratic president:

 ![sentiment_plots](https://github.com/thclough/inaugural_address_analysis/blob/main/output/sentiment_plots.png)